oslab-swrc/WASP/README.md

 - Npartitions: how many data partitions are created from a single RDD
 - Nthreads: how many threads are allocated to a single executor

 Spark often suffers performance degradation with suboptimal Npartitions and Nthreads parameters.
-Usually, these two parameters are set empirically by users, which yield suboptimal performance due to giving too high memory pressure or underutilization of concurrency.
-WASP effectively monitoring memory pressure and concurrency at runtime and dynamially tunes the Npartitions and Nthreads, which yield much faster execution time and high resource utilization.
+Usually, these two parameters are set empirically by users, which yield suboptimal performance due to too high memory pressure or underutilization of concurrency.
+WASP monitors memory pressure and concurrency at runtime and dynamially tunes the Npartitions and Nthreads, which achieves much faster execution time and high resource utilization.

 ## How to Operate?
 * Add 3 options in HiBench (or other configuration file)